 Son James William Minerd (1931 -1950) was born in about 1931 in Warren.
 He served as a private in the U.S. Army.
 He was assigned to Company B of the 34th Infantry Regiment, part of the 24th Infantry Division.
 When the Korean War broke out, in late June 1950, James' unit, was shipped out to South Korea.
 Tragically, less than a month later, on July 20, 1950, James was killed in action, during the fallback to the Pusan perimeter.
 A history of the fighting said that at Taejon, the North Korean Peoples Army "encircled, overran, and utterly shattered the American infantry...."
 Listed first in the local newspaper as missing, James finally was reported as killed in action.
 The 19-year-old soldier's remains were sent home for burial in the Minerd plot at Hopwood.
 An article in the Warren newspaper said he was the "first Trumbull County soldier to be reported missing in action in the fighting in Korea."
 Posthumously, he was awarded a Purple Heart.
 In 2003, a Korean War Memorial, dedicated to 119 casualties from Trumbull, Mahoning and Columbiana Counties, was dedicated in their memory.
 The name of James W. Minerd is among those engraved on the impressive structure.
 The memorial is located in Veterans Park in Wickliffe Circle in Austintown, on the west side of Youngstown, OH, and was funded by donations, selling bricks and fundraising by the Korean War Veterans Association, Chapter 137.

 Son Kenneth Emery Minerd (1934-1993) was born on Oct.
 4, 1934 in Warren.
-He married Regina S. (Davis) Berry ( ? -living), daughter of Arthur D. and Patricia (Gillis) Davis.
-Regina apparently had been married before and is thought to have brought three children to the marriage.
-The Minerds went on to produce their own family of children, among them Michael A. Minerd Sr. Kenneth left the marriage and made his home in Girard, Trumbull County, with the couple divorcing in June 1974, in Columbiana County, OH.
-Regina and Roy T. Altenburg, a truck driver from East Palestine, obtained a marriage license in February 1976 and are believed to have married.
+He married Regina S. (Davis) Berry ( ? -living), daughter of Arthur D. and Patricia "Pat" (Gillis) Davis.
+Regina had been married before to Andrew Berry and brought three children to the marriage, among them Brian E. Berry and Beth Berry.
+The Minerds went on to produce their own family of children, among them Michael A. Minerd Sr., James Minerd, John Minerd and Patricia "Patty" Minerd.
+Kenneth left the marriage and made his home in Girard, Trumbull County, with the couple divorcing in June 1974 in Columbiana County, OH.
+Regina and Roy T. Altenburg, a truck driver from East Palestine, married in 1976.
+Several other offspring were involved and need to be sorted as to who's who -- Theresa Trosky and Susie Timmons.
 Kenneth passed away in Massillon, OH at the age of 58 on Aug.
 20, 1993.
 His remains were lowered into repose in East Carmel Cemetery in Middleton, Columbiana County.
 Regina resided in Columbiana in 2015.

 ~ Son Lawrence Minerd ~